-"Hi I'm Rahul and I am a senior at Dougherty Valley High School.
+"Hi I'm Rahul and I am a freshman at San José state university, majoring in ui.
 I joined Home of Hope about five years ago and got the opportunity to travel to India and document and help teach the children of Saidham.
 Ever since that eye-opening experience I have devoted so much of my time, experience, and passion into this amazing organization.
 Every child matters."

 - RAHULAWASTY, President